Slant sums of quiver gauge theories: Quasimaps and slant sums

 It also follows immediately from \eqref{eq: qm tvir} that the isomorphism of the theorem identifies the virtual tangent spaces as $\bT\times \Cs_{q}$ representations, where we view the virtual tangent spaces on the right hand side as a $\bT$ representation via the map $\iota: \bT \hookrightarrow \bT^{(1)} \times \bT^{(2)}$.

 \end{proof}

 Since it identifies the virtual tangent spaces, the isomorphism above respects the virtual structure sheaves.
-Since we assume the canonical polarization is used in \eqref{eq: symvss}, it follows that the isomorphism respects the symmetrized virtual structure sheaves as well.
+Since we assume the canonical polarization is used in \eqref{eq: symvss} for all the symmetrized virtual sheaves, it follows that the isomorphism respects the symmetrized virtual structure sheaves as well.
 Recall the map $\iota$ from \eqref{eq: descendant map} and let $\tau=\iota^{*}(\tau_1\otimes \tau_2)$.
 We write the K\"ahler parameters similarly as $z=(z_1,z_2)$.

 \begin{theorem} We have

 where the sum runs over $\bT^{(1)} \times \Cs_{q}$-fixed components $F$ of $\qm_{p^{(1)}}$. \end{theorem} \begin{proof} This follows from Theorem \ref{thm: qm and slant sums} and the virtual localization theorem. \end{proof}